gasduster99/sppComp/try1/try1_2.md

-combined with the formalized process of Bayesian Model Averaging (BMA) to appropriatly integrate port-complex pooling model uncertainty into species composition estimates (Hoeting et al. , 1999).
+combined with the formalized process of Bayesian Model Averaging (BMA) to appropriately integrate port-complex pooling model uncertainty into species composition estimates (Hoeting et al. , 1999).